Accessory Dwelling Units or Guesthouses

 The County Code provides the following definitions:

-Accessory dwelling unit (ADU): an attached or detached accessory building, or portion thereof, that is used as an ancillary residential unit and: is located on the same lot as the principal single-family dwelling; has a separate kitchen, bathroom, and sleeping area; and is intended for use by a separate family of occupants.
+An ADU is an attached or detached accessory building, or portion thereof, that is used as an ancillary residential unit and is located on the same lot as the principal single-family dwelling.
+It has a separate kitchen, bathroom, and sleeping area, and it is intended for use by a separate family of occupants.
 Charging a fee to use an ADU separately from the principal dwelling shall not constitute an unlawful duplex or multiple-family use.

-Accessory unit: An accessory dwelling unit or guesthouse, or both collectively.
+Accessory unit: This is an accessory dwelling unit or guesthouse, or both collectively.

-Guesthouse: An attached or detached accessory building, or portion thereof, that is used as an ancillary residential unit, is located on the same lot as the principal single-family dwelling and is intended for use by only the occupants of the principal structure and their family and is not rented for a fee.
+A guesthouse is an attached or detached accessory building, or portion thereof, that is used as an ancillary residential unit, is located on the same lot as the principal single-family dwelling and is intended for use by only the occupants of the principal structure and their family; it is not rented for a fee.

 The County Code imposes certain restrictions and conditions on the allowance for an ADU or guesthouse to ensure neighborhood compatibility, design compatibility, and management of parking needs.
 For more information on accessory units, please see section 33-22 of the County Code.